 - 1 The parchment for a degree shall bear the following information:

 - The crest and name of the University

 - The legal name of the person receiving the qualification

 - The name of the qualification

 - The date of granting the qualification

 - The gold embossed seal of the University

 - The signature of the Chancellor

 - The signature of the Vice-Chancellor

 - The signature of the Academic Registrar

 - 2. The parchment for a diploma shall bear the following information:

-- · The crest and name of the University
+- The crest and name of the University

 - The legal name of the person receiving the qualification

 - The name of the qualification

 - The level of the qualification

 - The number of points achieved

 - The date of granting the qualification

+- The plain embossed seal of the University

 - The signature of the Chancellor

 - The signature of the Vice-Chancellor

 - The signature of the Academic Registrar

 - 3. The parchment for a certificate shall bear the following information:

 - The crest and name of the University

 - The legal name of the person receiving the qualification

 - The name of the qualification

 - The level of the qualification

 - The number of points achieved

 - The date of granting the qualification

+- The plain embossed seal of the University

 - The signature of the Chancellor

 - The signature of the Vice-Chancellor

 - The signature of the Academic Registrar

 - The plain embossed seal of the University

 - 4. Notwithstanding Clauses 1-4 above, students who were granted their qualification by the Auckland Institute of Technology prior to 1 January 2000, and require a replacement copy of their parchment, shall receive parchments as detailed in Clauses 6.3, 6.4 and 6.5 above with the addition of the following statement: